M.I.U. Album: Critical reception

-How tragic that Brian is saddled with other people's imagination, that he should be reduced to the role of a hack, setting his impassioned melodies and arrangements to laughably juvenile lyrics....those songs of which Brian has sole charge exemplify his dilemma: he is obviously encouraged to deliver the adolescent pap of "Hey Little Tomboy", so that the dark emotions and warm textures of "Diane" are thrown into even higher relief.
-Should you choose to ignore the rest of the album, at least hear "Diane" and be assured that the spark still glows.

-In his 2006 biography of Wilson, Carlin referred to it as "the most cynical, spiritually void work the group ever produced", a "gruesome album", and perhaps "one of the worst records ever made by a great rock band."
-AllMusic's John Bush stated, "The mainstream late-'70s production techniques are predictable and frequently cloying.
+In a retrospective review, AllMusic's John Bush stated, "The mainstream late-'70s production techniques are predictable and frequently cloying.
 M.I.U.
 Album also included several of the worst Beach Boys songs ever to make it to vinyl. [...]
 Compared with what had come before, M.I.U.
 Album was a pathetic attempt at music making; compared with what was to come however, this was a highlight."
+In his 2006 biography of Wilson, Carlin referred to it as "the most cynical, spiritually void work the group ever produced", a "gruesome album", and perhaps "one of the worst records ever made by a great rock band."

 Conversely, Jeff Tamarkin, who wrote liner notes for the album's CD reissue, decreed that the album "stands on i [sic] own as a lovely, unique work."
 In 1981, Robert Christgau called the album "dumb [...] despite a lot of fairly pleasant music and a few passable songs".
 Reviewing the album's 2002 reissue, The A.V.
 Clubs Keith Phipps stated, "M.I.U. is competent enough, but it's also the sound of a group buying into its own mythology, a retrograde salute to the pinstripes and sunshine image it had abandoned years before."